 You can book a 15 minute appointment with one of the Global Opportunities Team to hear about the study and work abroad opportunities and ask specific questions.

-The drops ins take place every Tuesday & Thursday, 12-1pm, during term time.
+The drops ins take place every Tuesday & Thursday, 12-1pm.